On the Radio: Greatest Hits Volumes I & II: Background and production

 The second new track was a duet with Barbra Streisand entitled "No More Tears (Enough Is Enough)".
 Like "On the Radio", it also had a slow beginning but evolved into a disco number.
 An early example of girl power, the song was released as a 12" Disco single (with provocative cover – black-and-white photo of Summer and Streisand in merry widow bustiers, Streisand's favorite font used for the titles) towards the end of 1979 and hit the Number One spot on the American singles chart (making it Summer's fourth chart-topper there).
-It was also a big international hit, making Number Three in the U.K. At the beginning of 1980, the shorter version of "On the Radio" was also released as a single, and became Summer's ninth Top 5 on the U.S. singles chart.
+It was also a big international hit, making Number Three in the U.K.

+At the beginning of 1980, the shorter version of "On the Radio" was also released as a single, and became Summer's ninth Top 5 on the U.S. singles chart.

 On the Radio proved to be Summer's final release with Casablanca Records.
 She had not been happy for some time with the label's treatment of her – she felt exploited and that she was being made to portray a sexual image with which she was not comfortable.
 At one point this had driven her to depression and suicide attempts.
 However, by 1979 she had become a born-again Christian and rediscovered herself.
-She remained with the label for her Bad Girls and On the Radio albums, and then signed a deal with Geffen Records in 1980.
-The song "On The Radio" was nominated for "Best Pop Vocal Female" at the Grammy Awards.
+She signed a deal with Geffen Records in 1980.

 In some territories, such as France, the compilation was also marketed (for a limited time) as two separate discs, Greatest Hits Volume 1 and Greatest Hits Volume 2, with the same track listing as each individual disc in the original double LP.
 Both sleeves used the identical photo, showing Summer literally 'on the radio', as the front cover of the original double LP, but reduced in size; the former against a silver background and the latter against a gold background.

 Critical reception

 The album received acclaim by music critics.

-Andy Kellman from AllMusic website gave the album four and a half stars out of five and wrote that the album "is an almost complete anthology of her popular '70s output".
+Andy Kellman from AllMusic wrote that the album "is an almost complete anthology of her popular '70s output".

 Robert Christgau gave the album an "A" and wrote that "despite the repeat of the title tune", "the overlap with Bad Girls", and the "inevitable 'MacArthur Park'" the album "proves that whatever the virtues of her disco extensions, she makes like a rock and roller at AM size."

 Eric Henderson from Slant Magazine gave the album four and a half stars out of five and wrote that the album "is perhaps the most well-timed greatest hits package ever" and that "it's also a testament to Summer's undeniable fascination with the changing tides of popular music".
 He also said that "until Madonna's The Immaculate Collection, one could scarcely imagine a more compelling argument on behalf of the artistic merit of quintessentially singles artists."